6 recommended OTC drugs

 Antacid or omeprazole?

-Occasional episodes - antacid.
-Frequent symptoms (2-3x/week) - omeprazole.
-For post-meal prevention - Gaviscon.
+Occasional episodes — antacid.
+Frequent symptoms (2-3 times/week) — omeprazole.
+Preventing post-meal symptoms — Gaviscon.

 How long do I take omeprazole?

-Self-medication - maximum 14 days.
-If symptoms return, consult your doctor for evaluation and long-term strategy.
+Self-medication — maximum 14 days.
+If symptoms return, consult your doctor for evaluation and a long-term strategy.

-Fats, fried foods, spicy dishes, coffee, chocolate, mint, orange juice, concentrated tomatoes, alcohol, carbonated drinks.
+Fats, fried foods, spicy foods, coffee, chocolate, mint, orange juice, concentrated tomatoes, alcohol, carbonated drinks.

 Can reflux lead to cancer?

-Untreated chronic reflux can cause Barrett's oesophagus, with risk of adenocarcinoma.
+Left chronically untreated — it can cause Barrett's esophagus, with a risk of adenocarcinoma.
 That is why endoscopy is important for prolonged symptoms.

 See also